-There are numerous federal statutes that protect prospective and present employees from hiring discrimination, wrongful termination, and other issues.
+Numerous federal statutes protect prospective and present employees from hiring discrimination, wrongful termination, and other issues.

 Title VII of the Civil Rights Act of 1964 prohibits discrimination based on color, religion, gender, race, or national origin.
 Any of these variables may not be used to make a job decision.
-Additional federal rules ban age discrimination, as well as discrimination based on disability or genetic information.
-Employers with at least 15 employees are subject to Civil Rights Act laws, while those with more than 20 employees are subject to age-discrimination statutes.
+Additional federal rules ban age discrimination and discrimination based on disability or genetic information.
+Employers with at least 15 employees are subject to Civil Rights Act laws, while those with over 20 employees are subject to age-discrimination statutes.

-There are also state-specific laws in Texas that prohibit discrimination based on race, religion, gender, pregnancy, national origin, genetic information, age, job relationship, or handicap, as described above.
+Texas state-specific laws prohibit discrimination based on race, religion, gender, pregnancy, national origin, genetic information, age, job relationship, or handicap, as described above.
 These statutes apply to all Texas employers who employ at least 15 individuals.
 The Texas Workforce Commission has more information on these laws.

-Harassment is defined as any words or unwelcome behaviors based on protected characteristics such as age, sex, or race that create an offensive or hostile work environment or are perceived as a prerequisite to keep or gain a job.
+Harassment is any words or unwelcome behaviors based on protected characteristics such as age, sex, or race that create an offensive or hostile work environment or are perceived as a prerequisite to keeping or gaining a job.
 Sexual harassment is the most widespread and well-known form of harassment, but it can also be based on ethnicity, disability, age, or any other protected characteristic.

 In Texas, military members are a protected class.
-Employers may not discriminate against employees who are currently serving in the military forces, including the National Guard or state guard.
+Employers may not discriminate against employees currently serving in the military, including the National Guard or state guard.
 They may also not discriminate against employees who comply with an evacuation order.
 This covers all employees who cooperated with Hurricane Ike evacuation orders.

 Personnel in the medical field are exempt from this rule, but only if the company can offer shelter.
-Individuals in charge of maintaining and restoring important services, as well as those in charge of ensuring public safety, are likewise excluded.
+Individuals in charge of maintaining and restoring essential services and those in charge of ensuring public safety are likewise excluded.

 Workplace Safety and Injury Laws in Texas

-The federal government’s Occupational Safety and Health Act, which is supervised by the Occupational Safety and Health Administration, applies to all states, including Texas (OSHA).
-This law mandates all businesses to offer a sufficiently safe workplace free of known hazards, including any and all essential safety equipment, training, and healthy working conditions.
+The federal government’s Occupational Safety and Health Act, supervised by the Occupational Safety and Health Administration, applies to all states, including Texas (OSHA).
+This law mandates that all businesses offer a safe workplace free of known hazards, including essential safety equipment, training, and healthy working conditions.

 Any employee who believes that his or her employer is in violation of these laws may seek an OSHA inspection.
 Employers are not permitted to retaliate against employees who file such complaints.

-Employees who are injured on the job must file a claim with the Texas Department of Insurance.
-Employees who believe their rights are being violated have the option of filing a lawsuit.
+Employees injured must file a claim with the Texas Department of Insurance.
+Employees who believe their rights are being violated can file a lawsuit.

 Safety and Injury Compensation

 Employee rights in Texas cover protection in the workplace, regardless of vocation.
-Every business is required to keep a clean and organized workplace, to fulfill OSHA regulations, and to compensate employees for medical expenses if the firm carries workers’ compensation insurance.
-In most circumstances, an employer is also obligated to administer drug tests or I-9 forms in order to maintain a drug-free workplace.
+Every business is required to keep a clean and organized workplace, fulfill OSHA regulations, and compensate employees for medical expenses if the firm carries workers’ compensation insurance.
+In most circumstances, an employer must also administer drug tests or I-9 forms to maintain a drug-free workplace.